viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 Also pay attention to your surroundings, double-check your code for correctness, and make sure anyone nearby is aware and alert before issuing commands to your robot.
 {{< /alert >}}

-Moving individual components is a good way to start using Viam, but there is so much more you can do.
+Moving individual components, like [an arm](../services/accessing-and-moving-robot-arm/), is a good way to start using Viam, but there is so much more you can do.
-The [Motion Service](/services/motion/) enables sophisticated movements involving one or many components of your robot.
+The [Motion Service](/services/motion/) enables sophisticated movement involving one or many components of your robot.
-The Motion Service is one of the "built-in" services, which means that no initial configuration is required to start planning and executing complex motion.
-All you need is a robot with a component that can move, such as a robotic arm.

 {{< alert title="Note" color="note" >}}
 Code examples in this tutorial use a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but you can use any [arm model](/components/arm/).
+The [full tutorial code](#full-tutorial-code) is available at the end of this page.
 {{< /alert >}}

 ## Prerequisites